niccroad/TheArchitectureHeader/Readme.md

 -------------------
 This has the following advantages over the original implementation,

-* The implementation was able to use the most natural C++ language features.
+* The implementation is able to use the most natural C++ language features.

    In this case it was natural to have a non-virtual class passed as a parameter, by value.
 In other cases we can use language features such as free-functions, constructor calls.
 In fact the full compliment of C++ language features can be used and still mocked as needed.

-* The interface didn't need to be repeated.
+* There is no need to repeat the interface declaration.

    No abstract interface was needed to mock this example.
 Typically this involves simply repeating the declarations already made once in MoreConcrete.h in pure virtual form.